285714/cs655-pw-cracker/README.md

 sudo systemctl restart cs655
 ```

-## TODO:
-- [x] handle the case when all worker dies, the server needs to terminate the processes (after some reconnection attempts).
-- [x] connect the web and the server, handle multiple requests from the web
-- [x] port to geni and test
-- [x] add more workers (double check whether IP addresses are guessed correctly by server/workers.py)
-- [ ] run experiments and add plots to the report

 ## Instructions
 On GENI, all scripts are automatically installed and the deamonized via systemctl.
 Note that the server node requires numpy, which can be installed as follows:
 ```console
 sudo apt-get update